 The South Wasson Clear Fork reservoir is composed of anhydritic dolostone and siltstone.
 The dominant rock fabrics are grain-dominated dolopackstones, mud-dominated dolopackstones, and dolowackestones.
-Many of the grain-dominated dolopackstones have grains more than 500 $\mu$ m in diameter, and these dolopackstones are classified as class 1 along with a few samples of dolograinstone.
-Fabrics having dolomite crystal size greater than 100 $\mu$ m are also classified as class 1.
-The remaining fabrics are classified as class 2 because the dolomite crystal size is between 20 and 100 $\mu$ m.
+Many of the grain-dominated dolopackstones have grains more than 500 μ m in diameter, and these dolopackstones are classified as class 1 along with a few samples of dolograinstone.
+Fabrics having dolomite crystal size greater than 100 μ m are also classified as class 1.
+The remaining fabrics are classified as class 2 because the dolomite crystal size is between 20 and 100 μ m.
 Only a few class 3 fine crystalline mud-dominated dolostones have been described.
 There is very little vuggy porosity because most of the grain molds and fractures are filled with anhydrite.

 Perhaps the most surprising result of this study is that a single porosity-permeability transform and a single saturation, porosity, and reservoir-height equation can be used to characterize this reservoir despite the robust variety of rock fabrics.
 Cross plots of porosity and permeability demonstrate that all the fabrics tend to plot in the petrophysical class 1 field, whether classified as class 1 or 2.
 Class 2 fabrics plot in the class 1 field because of the unusually large volumes of poikilotopic and pore-filling anhydrite.
-The anhydrite patches have no porosity and occupy an average of 20 percent of the rock, creating a nonuniform patchwork of porous and dense rock.
+The anhydrite patches have no porosity and dense rock.
 Conceptually, adding the patches of anhydrite reduces the porosity, but the pore sizes remain constant.
 Therefore, as the porosity is reduced, the permeability is reduced less than would be expected if the porosity had been reduced evenly throughout the sample.
 This results in samples moving laterally from a higher petrophysical class to a lower class instead of moving within a petrophysical class.
 The resulting porosity-permeability transform is

-$$k(md) = (4.644210^6) \varphi_f^{5.526} r = 0.95$$
+$$k(md) = (4.644210^{6}) \varphi{f}^{5.526} r = 0.95$$